getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

   integrations: [
     new ApmIntegrations.Tracing(),
   ],
-  tracesSampleRate: 0.25, // must be present and non-zero });
+  tracesSampleRate: 1.0, // Be sure to adjust this to your needs });
 ```

-Performance data is transmitted using a new event type called "transactions," which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
+Performance data is transmitted using a new event type called "transactions," which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 100% of captured transactions.
+Make sure to adjust this value according to your needs.

 Learn more about sampling in [Using Your SDK to Filter Events](/error-reporting/configuration/filtering/).

 **Automatic Instrumentation**